-How to Budget During an Emergency in Six Steps
+How to Budget During an Emergency and Create an Emergency Fund

 With so much going on in the world, it can be tough to feel secure in your financial situation.
 You might be looking at a layoff in your family, reduced hours, or concerned about the future.
 Creating a new, adaptable budget specific to your current situation can help you feel more in control and prepared for the coming months.
 Let’s break down how to build an emergency budget into 6 easy, approachable steps.

 1. Define Your Income

 The first step in creating an emergency budget is to determine how much money is coming in each month.
 If you’re a gig or shift worker, that might not be such a simple task!
 You’re going to want to use the past month as an estimate and incorporate other factors: are you flooded with work, or have your hours been cut?
 Do the math and give yourself an average weekly rate.
 If you’re not sure what’s accurate, stay on the safe side and go with a lower estimate.

 It’s also important to look at where there might be areas to make money.
 For example, could you tutor online?
 Could you find a remote work opportunity?
 This isn’t the time to set a plan in stone, but to brainstorm possibilities.

 2. Make a three-month plan

 Right now, when everything is uncertain, long-term financial plans might be hard to imagine.
 Instead of worrying about 5-year plans, it’s a good time to focus on making sure you’ll be safe and secure for the next three months.
 An attainable three-month goal is trying to exist on the income that is coming into your house right now, with anything else being a bonus.
 This might not be your ideal budget, but if you need to make tough choices, remember that rent, food and utilities are at the top of the list when it comes to weathering the storm.